serenaives/comp0034-cw1-i-serenaives/visualisation design/mass_graphs.md

 available.
 Including this function would certainly benefit a small number of students, but it deals with a relatively advanced section of the syllabus and may confuse the majority, likely requiring more explanation and guidance than can be provided through this application.

+Finally, it may have been useful to display the histogram and box plot simultaneously on the same tab as each presents a very different approach to visualising the distribution of a continuous variable and complement each other.